appditto/natrium_wallet_flutter/README.md

 ## License

-BTCO Wallet is released under the MIT License
+Infinitum is released under the MIT License

 ### Update translations: